-Cost of revenue consists primarily of materials and the costs related to the production of the intraoral device, including employee compensation, stock-based compensation, other employee-related expenses, inbound shipping and allocable manufacturing overhead costs.
+Cost of revenue consists primarily of materials and the costs related to the production of the intraoral device, including employee compensation, other employeerelated expenses, inbound shipping and allocable manufacturing overhead costs.
 ProSomnus has a policy to classify initial recruiting and training costs of new manufacturing employees as part of research and development expenses in the consolidated statements of operations.